Nova Southeastern University: Athletics

 The Nova Southeastern University athletic teams are called the Sharks.
 Before 2005, NSU's athletic teams had been known as the Knights.
 The university is a member of the NCAA Division II ranks, primarily competing in the Sunshine State Conference (SSC) since the 2002–03 academic year.
 The Sharks previously competed in the Florida Sun Conference (FSC; now currently known as the Sun Conference since the 2008–09 school year) of the National Association of Intercollegiate Athletics (NAIA) from 1990–91 to 2001–02.

-NSU competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, swimming & diving and track & field; while women's sports include basketball, cross country, golf, rowing, soccer, softball, swimming & diving, tennis, track & field and volleyball.
+NSU competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, swimming & diving and track & field; women's sports include basketball, cross country, golf, rowing, soccer, softball, swimming & diving, tennis, track & field and volleyball.

 Many athletic events take place at the NSU Don Taft University Center Arena.

 Accomplishments

 Since joining the NCAA in 2002, the NSU Sharks have produced several NCAA All-Region selections and NCAA All-Americans, and have been nationally ranked in numerous sports.
-The Sharks have won 14 NCAA national championships, including clinching the 2023 Men's Basketball NCAA Division II Championship.
-The NSU Sharks have won four straight championships in women's golf from 2009 to 2012.
+The Sharks have won 17 NCAA national championships, including clinching the 2023 Men's Basketball NCAA Division II Championship.
+The NSU Sharks have won four straight championships in women's golf from 2009 to 2012 and did the same in women's swimming from 2023 to 2026.
 In 2016, for the first time in school history, the NSU baseball team won the Division II National Championship.

 Notable alumni

 NSU has produced over 216,000 alumni from all 50 US states and over 115 countries worldwide.
 Alumni work in various fields, including academia, government, research, and professional sports.
 Prominent alumni include Major League Baseball player J.D.
-Martinez of the Boston Red Sox, Isabel Saint Malo, the former Vice President of Panama, Marilyn Mailman Segal, prominent child psychologist, Ivy Dumont, first female Governor-General of the Bahamas, Tyler Cymet, internist, Cathy Areu, author and journalist, Somy Ali, former Bollywood actress and activist, Geisha Williams, former CEO of PG&E, Kristine Lefebvre, lawyer and contestant on The Apprentice, Scott W. Rothstein, lawyer, Syra Madad, epidemiologist and infectious disease control expert, and Dr. Will Kirby, a dermatologist and television personality.
+Martinez of the Boston Red Sox; Isabel Saint Malo, the former vice president of Panama; Ivy Dumont, first female governor-general of the Bahamas; Tyler Cymet, internist; Cathy Areu, author and journalist; Somy Ali, former Bollywood actress and activist; Geisha Williams, former CEO of PG&E; Kristine Lefebvre, lawyer and contestant on The Apprentice; Scott W. Rothstein, lawyer; Syra Madad, epidemiologist and infectious disease control expert; and Dr. Will Kirby, dermatologist and television personality.